-Figure 3 illustrates cobalt trade dynamics in the lithium-ion battery value chain focusing on the amount in US$ traded by the top exporters in each processing stage, and Figure 4 shows the same trade flows but representing the shares of the amount traded.
-As in the case of the trade flows of lithium, the diagrams illustrate the high values traded in the downstream segments of the value chain (Figure 3) and the high concentration of trade in the upstream stages (Figure 4).
+Figure 3 illustrates cobalt trade dynamics in the lithium-ion battery value chain focusing on the value traded by the top exporters in each processing stage.
+Figure 4 shows the same trade flows but represents the shares traded.
+As in the case of lithium trade flows, the diagrams illustrate the high values traded in the downstream segments of the value chain (Figure 3) and the high concentration of trade in the upstream stages (Figure 4).

 Figure 3.
-Cobalt trade flows along the electric vehicle value chain, 2022 ($US)
+Cobalt trade flows along the electric vehicle value chain, 2022 (United States dollars)